Download PDF version

 1) make sure you contribute to keeping the place clean and tidy – a short time sweeping/ mopping/ wiping/ tidying will leave a welcoming place for the next group of visitors.
 It will also mean ‘The Dump’ does not live up to its name.

-2) remember to pay your hut fees in the envelopes provided and note the sheets accordingly
+2) remember to pay your hut fees in the envelopes provided or via the sum up electronic card reader and note the sheets accordingly.

 3) make sure you do not leave any tackle/ food/ drink/ clothes/ gadgets behind – check the bunkroom/ drying room/ kitchen/ common room/ tackle store before you go.